Problems revealed in equity audit are lived experience for BIPOC grad and parents, who call for changes

-Powers endorsed the Princeton Plan as a way to overcome biases that are formed in the elementary schools.
-“At this point, I don’t see any real frequent or regular interaction between the four elementary schools,” she said.
-With the Princeton Plan, “kids will know each other more and in better ways,” and families will be reminded that “this is one town,” said Powers.
+With the approach, “kids will know each other more and in better ways,” and families will be reminded that “this is one town,” said Powers.

 “Why don’t we love Pelham for every single resident of Pelham?” she said.
 “Is it not better to be better?”

 Deborah Lowery Knapp, policy director for Progressive Women of Pelham, said her main concern is to act on the issues that she said have been discussed for years, rather than just continuing to discuss what is wrong in the district.
 “I really don’t think Pelham is alone in having (systemic racism) exist in the schools,” she said.
 “What differentiates us is how we respond to it.”

 Paula Wood, executive director of PWP, said that as a Hutchinson parent, it was difficult to read about how Hutch students were perceived by their peers upon entering middle school.